Strategies in the spotlight for trio of new European bank CEOs

 Senior management ranks are also being shaken up - Winters has named a new management team and is cutting layers of bureaucracy to simplify and speed up decision-making while Thiam immediately brought in a long-time confidant as his chief of staff and moved a couple more staff.

-"All are high caliber, but they need to hurry up and make decisions about their business and markets while they are still learning a lot about them," one senior banker said.
+"All are high calibre, but they need to hurry up and make decisions about their business and markets while they are still learning a lot about them," one senior banker said.

 All three CEOs declined requests for interviews.
 But here is their thinking on key issues, according to public comments and interviews with sources at banks, investors and analysts: